 Don’t assume that aesthetics is less important than content — your resume’s aesthetics can have a massive effect on your chances of catching a hiring manager’s eye, especially if you’re neck-and-neck against another candidate.

-Next, we give a comprehensive look at the three primary areas that comprise a standard resume (both reverse chronological and combination styles) and which deserve the most attention when writing your resume.
+Let’s take a look at the main topics about aesthetics for a standard resume (both reverse chronological, functional, and combination styles) and which deserve the most attention when writing your resume.

 Table of Contents